The Big Story (TV program)

-The Big Story is a primetime newscast currently broadcast on One News every weeknights at 8:00 PM (PST).
+The Big Story is a primetime newscast currently broadcast on One News every weeknights at 7:30 PM (PST).
 It also served as the de facto late-night newscast of TV5 from March to September 2019.
-It is anchored by Roby Alampay and Gretchen Ho.
+It is anchored by Ces Oreña-Drilon, Shawn Yao and Pauline Verzosa.

 History

 Bloomberg TV Philippines launches its first-ever primetime news program, The Big Story, which was first aired on October 24, 2016, at 8:45 pm.
 It continued to run until the local Bloomberg channel relaunched as One News on May 28, 2018, and expanded its airtime, with an earlier timeslot at 8:00 pm.

-On March 4, 2019, the program began broadcasting on free TV via One News' sister channel, TV5, replacing Aksyon Tonite as a late-night newscast and airs every weeknights at 10:00 PM, (PST).
-It is the first English-language newscast of the network since Big News from 1992 to 2004 and Sentro from 2007 to 2008.
+On March 4, 2019, the program began broadcasting on free TV via One News sister channel, TV5, replacing Aksyon Tonite as a late-night newscast and airs every weeknights at 10:00 PM, (PST).
+It is the first English-language newscast of the network since Big News from 1962 to 2004 and Sentro from 2007 to 2008.
 However, it was replaced by the delayed telecast of One Balita Pilipinas, produced by sister station One PH beginning September 23, 2019, anchored by former Aksyon Tonite anchor Cheryl Cosim.

-On February 1, 2021, Gretchen Ho serves as a main presenter in the program, alongside Frontline sa Umaga as well as segment host for sports on Frontline Pilipinas on TV5.